What Is Expat Life in the Maldives Really Like?

 Don’t expect to be told all there is to know.
 More often than not you will stumble upon updates as opposed to being informed formally!”

-Ruth moved to the Maldives in 2012 and is co-founder of Secret Paradise Maldives, a unique tour company specializing in day tours and multi day tours throughout the Maldives which allows tourists to engage with locals.
+Ruth moved to the Maldives in 2012 and is the co-founder of Secret Paradise Maldives, a tour company specializing in day tours and multi-day tours throughout the Maldives which allows tourists to engage with locals.

 About the Maldives

-The Maldives is a tropical island-nation in the Indian Ocean.
+The Maldives is a tropical island nation in the Indian Ocean.
 It is composed of 26 ring-shaped atolls, which are made up of around 1,200 islands.
-The Mladives is known for its beaches, blue lagoons and extensive reefs.

 Only around 200 of the country’s islands are inhabited and another 100+ are used as resort islands.

-Following protests that started in May 2011, president Nasheed was forced to resign from office on 7 February 2012.
+Following protests that started in May 2011, President Nasheed was forced to resign from office in February 2012.
 Mohammed Waheed Hassan, supported by the former dictator, was appointed president of the Maldives.
 There have been reports of violence and human rights violations by the security forces against protesters backing Nasheed.

 Are you thinking about traveling to the Maldives?

-Also read: My Top 3 Luxury Resorts in The Maldives
+Also read: My Top 3 of the Best Luxury Resorts in The Maldives

-Featured image: the densely populated capital city Malé.
-Picture by Shahee Ilyas
+Featured image: life in Maldives on the densely populated capital city Malé.